Cooking Science – Times For Smoking Brisket

 At any rate, you can find out whether the brisket is well done without having to slice it by using the "feel" method: Simply stick a small fork in the brisket.
 If it goes right in and twists with ease, the meat is done.

-If, on the contrary, the fork meets some resistance, it means that you need to cook the piece of meat a bit further.
+If, on the contrary, the fork meets some resistance, it means that you need to cook the piece of meat a bit further, depending on the size of the brisket.
 Make sure not to overdo it, however, as this could result in a dry, chewy and tough brisket.

 8. Slice the Brisket